schollz/_core/docs/content/combos/random_jump.md

 +++

-Change the probility of random jumping, increasing it by turning the knob CW.
+Change the probability of random jumping, increasing it by turning the knob CW.

 If you want to keep the sequence locked, you can use [the sequence lock combo](/#sequence-lock).